Hi, and welcome to Root to Sky Kitchen!

-Hello!
-My name is Kelly and I was born and raised in a small, quaint town outside of Toronto, Ontario.
-I’m a multidisciplinary co-creator and perpetual student of life, and I also enjoy growing food and sunbathing at solar noon.
+I’m Kelly and I was born and raised in a small town in Canada (currently latitude 43.9) downstream of the boreal forest.
+I’m a perpetual student of life and I enjoy cooking and growing food, often sunbathing at solar noon.

-With a Bachelor’s degree in illustration, I’ve served with a number of organizations including Sustain Ontario and Reader’s Digest/Best Health Magazine while exploring the impacts of place-based and interconnected food systems around me through volunteering at West End Food Co-op, assisting in the facilitation of events such as the Humber Ride 4 Real Food, and visiting farmers’ markets like the Village Market at Waldorf.
+I graduated in 2013 with a Bachelor’s degree in illustration from Sheridan in Ontario, Canada, and a solid foundation in multidisciplinary skills to support visual expression.
+These skills evolved with my interest in graphic design and photography to create meaningful connections alongside ethical, conscious initiatives and endeavours that support human and environmental health.
+Exploring nutrition and earth medicine, I’ve served with a number of organisations including Sustain Ontario while discovering the impacts of place-based and interconnected food systems around me, volunteering at West End Food Co-op, helping facilitate local fundraising events such as the Humber Ride 4 Real Food, and supporting farmers’ markets like the Village Market at Waldorf.

-I personally believe food is one of the greatest expressions of self love and self care, and to reconnect with one’s food can potentiate profoundly transformative impacts as one part of the puzzle when it comes to living a joyful, adventurous, limitless and fulfilling life.
-I try to live simply in accordance with nature’s rhythms, and a large part of this involves cooking with seasonal foods.
-My hope is to share inspiration when it comes to food and well-being, and to gain confidence to try new things, no matter where you’re at in this lifetime.
+I believe food is one of the greatest expressions of self love and self care, and to reconnect with one’s food can potentiate profoundly transformative impacts as one part of the puzzle when it comes to living a joyful, adventurous, limitless and fulfilling life.
+I try to live simply in accordance with nature’s rhythms and cycles, and a large part of this involves cooking with seasonal foods.
+My hope is to share inspiration when it comes to cooking and well being with the confidence to try new things, wherever you’re at in this lifetime.

-Going beyond veganism and other restrictive dietary dogmas, the recipes on this site are a greater reflection of my personal food ethos which is rooted in a bioindividual, joyful approach guided by my intuition: whole, abundant, nourishing, nutrient dense, chemical and pesticide/herbicide-free, cultivated and raised with care for the soil food web through organic, biodynamic or otherwise alternative practices (as a baseline), informed by ancestral wisdom, and complete with nature’s codes in accordance with the earth’s rhythms.
-Many of my recipes are informed by the dietary wisdom of Weston A. Price.
+Many of my recipes are informed by the dietary wisdom and teachings of Weston A. Price.
 I like to think that when I eat the seasonal foods from my local ecologies (wild or cultivated!), I bring the land into my cells and rewild my microbiome; essentially becoming one with the land including the local microbes, secondary compounds, and a host of other things, and that is an incredibly special experience to me.
 Food is information on a cellular level; a priority for me is being able to find and grow food that makes me feel incredible, there is no need for guilt, no dietary dogma, no calorie counting, and certainly no compromise on deliciousness and enjoyment.

-In Fred Provenza’s Nourishment, animals were observed to have confidently nibbled on a vast range of grasses, shrubs, and other foods, remarkably fulfilling their nutritional needs with precision and wisdom.
-He contends that nutritional voices of “authority” and industry can disconnect us from a deeply personal search guided by intuitive wisdom when it comes to nourishing body, mind and spirit with life-sustaining energy.
-In Western/modern cultures, it’s easy to become inundated with a harmful, self-sabotaging diet mindset often rooted in a sense of lack, but he posits that we can “rediscover” our nutritional wisdom despite it.
-I’ve found that I’ve possessed it all along through keeping an open mind, trying different foods that make me feel good and energized while embracing wonder and uncertainty.
-Partly through my experience, I genuinely believe there is a rebalance for every imbalance that can be accessed through nature.
-When I connect to myself and the force in the world that activates motion and change from a sense of emptiness and openness, intuitive inspiration can flow.
+In Fred Provenza’s Nourishment, animals were observed to have confidently nibbled on a vast range of grasses, shrubs, and other foods, remarkably fulfilling their nutritional needs with precision and wisdom (also, check out this TikTok video where a cat named Milo rejects low quality tap water in favour of pure spring water).
+He contends that nutritional voices of “authority”, ideology and industry can disconnect us from a deeply personal search guided by intuitive wisdom when it comes to nourishing the body, mind and spirit with life sustaining energy.
+In modern cultures, it’s easy to become inundated with a harmful, self-sabotaging, unnatural diet mindset through conditioning and intellectual, external pursuits, but he posits that we can rediscover our innate nutritional wisdom, intuition and awareness despite this.
+Me?
+I’ve found that I’ve possessed it all along through keeping an open mind, trying different foods that make me feel good and energized while embracing my intuition with wonder and uncertainty.
+Through my experience, I genuinely believe there is a rebalance for every imbalance that can be created through living closer to nature.

-The information in this space is for anyone who’d like to explore and make use of it, to pick and choose whatever resonates with you, to trust and follow your own intuition, and to use it to reclaim your power, potential, and fullest expression of yourself.
-I believe there is no limit when it comes to how good one can feel no matter the circumstance and that by finding the appropriate tools, you can transform your situation to where you want to be.
+The information in this space is for anyone who’d like to explore and make use of it, to pick and choose whatever resonates with you and to leave the rest, to trust and follow your own intuition, and to use it to reclaim your power, potential, and fullest expression of your Self.
+I believe there is no limit when it comes to how good one can feel no matter the circumstance and that by finding the appropriate tools, you can transform your situation and create a new life.
 With all of the conflicting information out there these days, what works amazingly for one individual may be terrible for another; I am here to share with you what resonates with me at this point in time.
-As always, it’s important to really listen to yourself, to discover your evolving needs, and seek the guidance of an accredited practitioner or additional research sources before diving into a new dietary practice or healing modality that will realistically and sustainably fit into your life.
+As always, it’s important to really tune in with yourself, discover your evolving needs, and seek the guidance of a trusted practitioner or additional research sources if needed before diving into a new dietary practice or healing modality that will be realistically and sustainably embodied.